 A chic Californian brand that offers beautiful clothing.
 Their pieces are super basic, chic and elegant and are made to last.
 They take great care to build and maintain relationships with fair factories across the globe.
 Their shoes are always made in Italy, work with a women’s cooperative in Peru for textiles and they produce locally when they can, for example their candles, ceramics, and basic knits are made in Los Angeles.
 They also help charitable organizations across the globe.

 Jenni Kayne is one of my favorite sustainable brands, but it’s more aspirational at the moment because it’s very expensive.
 But in my opinion, they are doing everything right.

 See?
 I told you this was going to be long!
 Did I leave anything out?
 Let me know in the comments below!
 I really appreciate your feedback.
 If I missed on a category or a brand please let me know and I’ll add it.

 Also, there’s a really cool website called ‘Good on You’ and I think they also have an app, where you can learn more about ethical clothing brands and sustainability in general.
 They rate pretty much every brand out there, so make sure to do your research before buying anything.
 It really makes a difference in this world.

 Ok, I think that’s it LOL.
 Thanks so much for stopping by and thank you for being interested in ethical clothing.
 This is step one to a better world!
 It really is, so be proud of yourself already :)

 Other posts I think you may like:

-- Transitioning to natural deodorants?
+- Transitioning to non-toxic deodorants?
 Check out the ones I’ve tried and worked and the ones that didn’t